iftechfoundation/discoggin/README.md

 - /status : Display the current status line of a game.
 - /files : List save files (and other data files) recorded in this session.
 - /forcequit : Shut down a game if it's gotten stuck for some reason.
 (You will then need to /start it again.)

-Sessions and games not played for thirty days will be discarded.

 ## Under the hood